Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 The rule of thumb in France is salty before sweets, so the cheese course is always served before the dessert or as the dessert.

-This may be different than what you’re used to if you’re from the United States or England, where the cheese is sometimes served after the dessert.
+This may differ from what you’re used to if you’re from the United States or England, where the cheese is sometimes served after the dessert.

 There are well over 1000 different types of cheeses made in France, so which one do you choose?
 Well, I choose the cheese based on my guest’s palette.
 In other words, don’t put out a stinky Epoisse cheese if your guests won’t appreciate it.
 But always put out good quality cheeses.